ArtemisKS/MovieApp/README.md

 # MovieApp

 ## ```MovieApp``` is a movie searching app.
-It gives you the list of movies from [this site](https://www.themoviedb.org/) You can click on the movie and route to a separate screen with its core data, or you can search a movie you like.
+It gives you the list of movies from [this site](https://www.themoviedb.org/)
+You can click on the movie and route to a separate screen with its core data, or you can search a movie you like.
+Leider, for now, there's only local search, but I will surely add an api request for that or, rather, replace it with one soon

 ---